zhukov91/rs-practic/cv.md

 Experience:
 Finished interactive courses of HTML Academy.
 Completed a couple of hundred lab tests at the Institute

+# English level:
+Approximately A2

 Education:
-Don State Technical University, bachelor degree Information systems and technology

-English level:
-Approximately A2

-Education

 2021	RS school
-language
+# language

 English A2